 One of our goals for the next school year is to create a valuable resource of information for students in thei department.
 We hope to include information about helpful campus resources, scholarships, internships, graduate school, computing facilities, and GRE preparation.

 Email firstname.lastname@example.org for more information on ways to get involved.

 As an undergraduate student, you would probably like someone else to pay your tuition.
 Perhaps you already have someone paying for you, but would like to secure funding for future years.
 There are a large number of scholarships available to undergraduates.
 Check out the university's scholarship page for opportunites in our department and across disciplines.

 If you need help with applications, reach out to USAC, your academic advisor, Career and Professional Development Center, or the Writing Center.
 They are more than happy to help.

 Make sure you check out the department's scholarship page for more information.

 One of the great things about the University of Utah's Department of Physics & Astronomy is the number of opportunities for undergraduates to get involved in research.
 Research experience strengthens your resume, helps you figure out what kind of career you are interested in, and might earn you some extra cash.
 Also, reference letters from a professor for whom you have done research are absolutely invaluable for scholarship, internship and grad-school applications.

 If you are interested in doing research as an undergrad, there are a couple of different ways to go about it.

-You might also try talking to a professor who knows you from a class, and tell them about the sort of things that interest you.
-He or she may be able to help you figure out which groups at the U are working on related subjects.
+A great way to explore is talking to a professor who knows you from a class, and tell them topics you find interesting.
+If you are unsure of a research area or topic, your academic advisor is a great resource for options and opportunities.
+They will be able to help you figure out which groups at the U are working on related subjects.